pwittrock/kubebuilder-workshop/README.md

 Now that you have finished implementing the MongoDB API, lets try it out in a Kubernetes cluster.

+**Remember:** The tests will have started to fail because you changed the Reconcile behavior in Step 3.
+Don't worry about this for now.

 ### Install the Resource into the Cluster

 - `make install` # install the CRDs